openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 By default, the kernel will replace your old kernel.
 If you want to be keep the old one as
       a fallback, go to /etc/zypp/zypp.conf and uncomment the line starting with "multiversion =".
-      For the vanilla and linux-next branches, this is not needed, the default configuration puts Linusâ€™ kernel-vanilla next to your default kernel-desktop in parallel.
+      For the vanilla and linux-next branches, this is not needed, the default configuration puts Linus’ kernel-vanilla next to your default kernel-desktop in parallel.
 Having the kernel available as option the boot menu and not replacing your current kernel protects you from issues with the latest piece of technology you are testing out!

-FigureÂ 1.Â openSUSE kernel commit activity overview
+Figure 1. openSUSE kernel commit activity overview

 ![openSUSE kernel commit activity overview](/wp-content/uploads/2011/06/kernel-activity.png)